Laura Danz,M.D., F.A.C.O.G.

 Dr. O’Hagan is a Michigan native and earned her undergraduate degree from Kalamazoo College, after which she attended medical school at New York Medical College, where she graduated with honors and gained an interest in women’s health.
 Dr. O’Hagan trained at the University of Chicago—a high-risk center for obstetrics and gynecology—and was awarded an Alpha Omega Alpha teaching award.
 Dr. O’Hagan has been practicing obstetrics and gynecology since 2011 and enjoys taking care of women and their families during some of their most precious moments as related to pregnancy and delivery.
 She also loves to help with routine or problem-related gynecologic care.
 Dr. O’Hagan has done medical volunteer work in Ethiopia, India, and Bolivia.
 She is married with three young children and loves an active lifestyle with her family.
 She played basketball in college and loves to run and bike and chase around her kids and yellow lab.

 Dr. Riddle A native of Traverse City, Dr. Julia Riddle attended Michigan State University for both her undergraduate and medical school studies.
 She received her doctorate from the MSU College of Osteopathic Medicine and served her residency at Munson Medical Center.
 With a diverse medical background, Dr. Riddle has previously served as a medical lab tech and as a doula to help with natural childbirths.
-She is the proud mother to 4 children: Asher, Miles, Maya and Stella.
+She is the proud mother to 5 children: Asher, Miles, Maya, Stella and Gio.
 In her spare time Dr. Riddle enjoys running, yoga and biking.

 Marcy D. Verplanck-Kanitz,D.O., F.A.C.O.O.G.